 Leadership Overview

-The Australian Electoral Commission has 6 executives leading key functions including operations, finance, information technology, staff coordination, legal counsel, and executive support.
+Australian Electoral Commission has 6 executives leading key functions including financial oversight, information technology, operational management, strategic coordination, technical support, and legal compliance.

 Leadership Roles at Australian Electoral Commission